Ceramic pencil

 Forever learning.

-If you use an ordinary pencil – to test out the design of your decoration, for example, or to indicate where you intend to apply colour – your drawing will simply burn away.
+If you do that with a regular pencil – to test out your decoration, for example, or indicate where you will apply color – the drawing just bakes away.
 But if you use a ceramic pencil, the drawing will be visible even after firing.

 The core of a ceramic pencil consists of ceramic pigments.
 You can actually make these pencils yourself, but you can also just buy them from your pottery shop.
 You use them to draw on clay that has been fired a first time, i.e. bisque fired.